Tuesday of the Fifth Week of Lent

 “When you lift up the Son of Man, then you will realize that I AM ….”

-There’s no question, however, that the Pharisees were unable to understand what Jesus on this occasion was claiming about Himself.
-Twice in today’s Gospel Reading Jesus uses the divine name of “I AM”—the divine Name that God revealed to Moses at the burning bush—to identify Himself.
-But Jesus does not reveal His divine identity for His own sake.
+There’s no doubt, however, that the Pharisees were unable to understand what Jesus was in these words proclaiming about Himself.
+Twice in today’s Gospel Reading Jesus uses the divine name of “I AM”—thedivine Name that God revealed to Moses at the burning bush—to identify Himself.
+But why does Jesus reveal His divine identity?
+He does not do this for His own sake.

-Jesus seems, very unflatteringly, to be identifying Himself with a serpent in the desert.
-If this seems an odd comparison, recall St. Paul’s words in the Second Reading on Ash Wednesday: “For our sake He made Him to be sin who did not know sin”
+In these words, Jesus seems to identify Himself with a serpent in the desert.
+If this seems an odd comparison, recall St. Paul’s words in the Second Reading on Ash Wednesday: “For our sake [God the Father] made Him to be sin who did not know sin.”

-God the Father making His divine Son to be sin, as incredible as it seems, was done for a divine purpose, as the evangelist explains after Jesus connects His future self-sacrifice with Moses’ lifting up the serpent: “For God so loved the world that he gave his only Son, so that everyone who believes in him might not perish but might have eternal life” [John 3:16].
+God the Father making His divine Son to be sin, as incredible as it seems, was done for a divine purpose.
+St. John the Evangelist explains this after Jesus makes a connection between His self-sacrifice on the Cross with Moses’ lifting up the serpent: “For God so loved the world that he gave his only Son, so that everyone who believes in him might not perish but might have eternal life” [John 3:16].

 Lent 5-2